RULES AND REGULATIONS

 • General Note: Throughout the Wave Tour, the judges and the IWT organization reserve the right to change and update the judging criteria according to feedback and evaluation of heats, rider comments, sponsor feedback and more.

 • DNS: In the event of an athlete entering and attending an event, but unable to sail, will receive a Did Not Sail (DNS).
 A DNS is number of competitors entered plus one.
-The best possible ranking for DNS is 8th place.
+The best possible ranking for DNS is 8th place (if small field).

 • DNF: If an athlete starts a heat, but is injured or has to withdraw from the event, he/she will be awarded a Did Not Finish (DNF).
 The rider will receive points earned up to the moment of withdrawal.